+1.5.2.
 We recognise that:

-- the welfare of the child is paramount, as enshrined in the Children Act 1989 - all children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse - some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues - working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people's welfare.
+- 1.5.2.1.
+Society in general, and MG ALBA as part of society, has a responsibility to promote the welfare of Children and Vulnerable Adults, to keep them safe and to act in a way that protects them. - 1.5.2.2.
+All Children and Vulnerable Adults, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse. - 1.5.2.3.
+Some Children and Vulnerable Adults are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues.